NeilJustice/ZenUnitAndMetalMock/README.md

 |`ZenUnit::RandomNonEmptyUnorderedSet<T>()`|Returns a a `std::unordered_set<T>` with size between 1 and 3 with each element a `ZenUnit::Random<T>()` value.|
 |`ZenUnit::RandomUnorderedSetWithSize<T>()`|Returns a a `std::unordered_set<T>` with size `size` with each element a `ZenUnit::Random<T>()` value.|

-### Steps to build and run ZenUnit and MetalMock unit tests on Linux and install ZenUnit.h and MetalMock.h
+### Steps to build and run ZenUnit and MetalMock unit tests on Linux then install ZenUnit.h and MetalMock.h

 ```bash
 git clone https://github.com/NeilJustice/ZenUnitAndMetalMock